pwnapplehat/PwnOffsetPatcher/README.md

 ### macOS

-1. Download the latest `PwnOffsetPatcherApp` from the [releases](https://github.com/YourGitHubUsername/PwnOffsetPatcherApp/releases).
+1. Download the latest `PwnOffsetPatcherApp.dmg` from the [releases](https://github.com/YourGitHubUsername/PwnOffsetPatcherApp/releases).
-2. Run the application file.
+2. Open the `.dmg` file and move the PwnOffsetPatcherApp to your Applications folder.
+3. Open the PwnOffsetPatcherApp from your Applications folder.

 ## License